The Concept of Class (Part III): Class is Specific

 The global financial crisis that began in 2008 and the ongoing crisis of the euro are both products of the model of lightly regulated financial capitalism that emerged over the past three decades.
 Yet despite widespread anger at Wall Street bailouts, there has been no great upsurge of left-wing American populism in response.
 It is conceivable that the Occupy Wall Street movement will gain traction, but the most dynamic recent populist movement to date has been the right-wing Tea Party, whose main target is the regulatory state that seeks to protect ordinary people from financial speculators.
 Something similar is true in Europe as well, where the left is anemic and right-wing populist parties are on the move.
 (Fukuyama 2012)

-This quote is part of a piece by Francis Fukuyama, in which he identifies that “in the aftermath of the [Great Recession]… populism has taken primarily a right-wing form, not a left-wing one”.
+This quote is part of a piece by Francis Fukuyama1, in which he identifies that “in the aftermath of the [Great Recession]… populism has taken primarily a right-wing form, not a left-wing one”.
 He attempts to provide an explanation of why this is, but he (unsurprisingly) misses the mark in the process.
 The purpose of this section will be to provide an alternative answer to this problem, tying it back to our central theme of class-composition.

 3.1.
 OWS and Populism